contribsys/faktory_worker_go/README.md

 To process background jobs, follow these steps:

-1. Register your jobs
+1. Register your job types and their associated funcs
 2. Set a few optional parameters
-3. Start the processing.
+3. Start the processing

 To stop the process, send the TERM or INT signal.